Beyoncé hit with $26 million lawsuit for sample in 'Formation' video

 Related: Beyoncé Evokes New Orleans in New Video

-The estate of Messy Mya — an LGBTQ rapper and YouTube bounce music star from New Orleans — is suing the "Single Ladies" singer saying that she featured excerpts of the performer without permission.
+The estate of Messy Mya — an LGBTQ rapper and YouTube bounce music star — is suing the "Single Ladies" singer saying that she featured excerpts of the performer without permission.

 According to The New Orleans Advocate, the late performer's sister, Angel Barre, alleges that Mya's "voice, performance and words from his copyrighted works" were used "to create the tone, mood, setting and location" of the video, which is steeped in Crescent City culture and symbolism.